-EET is a collaborative education and workforce development program for moderate and high-risk youth involved in the juvenile justice system.
+EET is a collaborative education and workforce development program, for moderate and high-risk youth, involved in the juvenile justice system.
 The program is comprised of a continuum of educational supports, employment development, and community-based developmental activities that are focused to impact specific dynamic risk and protective factors.
 The program's education component supports school engagement through individual Youth Goal and Support Services (YGSS), assessment, and incentives for educational engagement and achievement.
 Employment training services include assessment, job readiness/job retention skills training, vocational counseling, linkage to appropriate community-based workforce development programming, job shadowing, career exploration, and meaningful paid work experience.
-In addition, the program supports use of free time activities and promotes compliance with court-ordered obligations by assisting youth to comply with legal financial obligations through earning stipends for skill development, community restoration projects, and paid work training internships.
+In addition, the program supports use of free time activities and promotes compliance with court ordered obligations by assisting youth to comply with legal financial obligations through earning stipends for skill development, community restoration projects, and paid work training internships.

 The program incorporates partnerships with the local business community and leadership organizations to offer relevant experiences and internships engaging youth with employers as mentors.
 Another key element of the program is to identify, support, and recognize milestones in individual youth development that will impact the identified risk and protective factors.
 The program has now been implemented statewide.
-Currently, EET is offered in 14 counties, with one more expecting to implement in SFY 2023.
+Currently, EET is offered in 16 counties.

-The WSIPP completed research on EET as delivered by King County in December 2015.
+The Washington State Institute for Public Policy (WSIPP) completed research on EET as delivered by King County in December 2015.
 This evaluation reported that EET reduced overall recidivism by 12 percentage points from 51% to 39% compared to youth who participated in typical juvenile court programs.
-WSIPP estimated EET produces \$34 in benefit per \$1 of costs.
+WSIPP estimated EET produces \$34 in benefit per \$1 of cost.

-The EET QA process was developed and implemented statewide on April 2019.
-Under the current QA Plan, a full-time statewide QAS oversees the program and provides direct consultation to the program's education and employment specialists.
+The EET Quality Assurance (QA) process was developed and implemented statewide in April 2019.
+Under the current QA Plan, a full-time statewide Quality Assurance Specialist (QAS) oversees the program and provides direct consultation to the program's Education and Employment Specialists.
 Additionally, the QAS provides consultation to courts interested in offering this program, to help support implementation efforts.

-The following occurred in SFY 2022:
+The following occurred in SFY 2023:

 - To improve program data collection, in October 2021, a new Access database was operationalized and each jurisdiction with an active program received an individual database.
-How we collect data will not only assist researchers in determining the future outcomes of EET, but it will also assist in the QA and quality improvement of the program. - In June 2022, in collaboration with JR's EET program, a joint EET training was conducted with all county programs and JR's EET staff.
-The training directly related to job readiness, financial literacy, education reengagement, and networking opportunities for both JR and local county EET programs. - In response to the COVID-19 pandemic, virtual EET program standards were created and implemented in May 2020.
-During SFY 2022, the majority of the programs provided a "hybrid" of virtual and inperson programing.
-The state QAS consulted regularly with program staff to help support virtual programing efforts across the state. - Despite experiencing a very challenging year, EET program facilitators remained dedicated to serving the youth in their communities by being flexible, innovative, and open to providing virtual programing.
-During the last two years of the pandemic, 221 (51%) youth successfully completed EET. - An EET Program Evaluation Tool has been developed and will be operationalized in SFY 2023.
+To further improve data collection, a 2.0 Version of the database has been created and will be implemented in SFY 2024.
+How we collect data, will not only assist research in determining the future outcomes of EET, but it will also assist in the quality assurance and quality improvement of the program. - In June 2023, in collaboration with JR's EET program, a joint EET training was conducted with all county programs and JR's EET staff.
+The training directly related to Job Readiness Training delivery and facilitation techniques. - In response to the COVID-19 pandemic, virtual EET program standards were created and implemented in May 2020.
+As the pandemic restrictions lifted, majority of the programs resumed in person delivery in SFY 2023.
+Some courts continue to utilize virtual program delivery for special circumstances.
+The state QAS consulted regularly with program staff to help support virtual and in person programing efforts across the state. - In January 2022, all Education and Employment Specialists were asked to submit audio/video recordings of curriculum delivery for a QA review and training development.
+The review of the recordings aided in developing specific skill training.

-Functional Family Therapy Program
+Functional Family Therapy (FFT) Program